 - Eliminate cravings for other opioid drugs – primarily, the desired long-term effect of methadone is to eliminate cravings for other opioid drugs.
-To achieve this effect, medical specialists who give out the drug should carefully monitor its dosage.
-When starting a long-term treatment with methadone, the dosage is increased incrementally to a certain level where it will become stable over time.
+To achieve this effect, medical specialists who give out the drug should carefully monitor their dosage.
+When starting long-term treatment with methadone, the dosage is increased incrementally to a certain level where it will become stable over time.
 With this increase, the patient will develop a tolerance to the drug, which can lessen the incidence of common psychological and physiological effects like altered cognitive function, constipation, nausea, and sedation.

 - Pain reliever – methadone is a potent painkiller, but it should be used correctly and with proper supervision.
-In MMT, the drug is given to people who suffer addiction from other opioid drugs to prevent withdrawal symptoms.
+In MMT, the drug is given to people who suffer an addiction from other opioid drugs to prevent withdrawal symptoms.
 To prevent overdose, the dosages should be managed carefully.
 Methadone can stay in the body for up to 56 hours, so a fatal overdose can happen when a patient takes another dose too soon.

 Is Methadone Treatment for Life?

 In general, people ask beforehand how long a certain treatment will last.
 While it is an ordinary query, it is quite a difficult one when it comes to methadone.

 Some people need to take methadone for weeks; some will stay on it for months; some for years; and some even for life.

 When methadone treatment is done for a longer period, the possibility of going back to opioid use and addiction is decreased.
 However, less than one in five methadone users will continue to take it for longer than 10 years.

 - Induction/Acute – during the induction phase of MMT, the dosage will be adjusted until the patient experiences no drug cravings and reaches a certain level of comfort with regard to symptom relief.
 During this stage, the patient begins joining health programs and counseling while taking methadone.